Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Carrousel is an underground entrance that connects the museum with the shopping centre and its large selection of shops near the Louvre and restaurants in the vicinity of the Louvre.

-The Pyramid - The busiest entrance
+The Pyramid, the busiest entrance

 • Yellow line: for visitors with special passes, such as annual visitor cards or tourist cards.

-• Green line: For visitors with tickets with a specific time slot.
+• Green line: for visitors with tickets with a specific time slot.

-• Blue Line: For visitors with disabilities, pregnant women or visitors with mobility problems.
+• Blue Line: for visitors with disabilities, pregnant women or visitors with mobility problems.

-The Porte des Lions entrance is also the closest entrance to the Mona Lisa, so if you plan to focus your visit to the Louvre around Da Vinci's mysterious lady, this entrance is the one for you.
+Apart from the Carrousel du Louvre, the Porte des Lions entrance to the Louvre is probably one of the best options to avoid long waiting times.
+It is also the closest entrance to the Mona Lisa, so if you plan to focus your visit to the Louvre around Da Vinci's mysterious lady, this entrance is the one for you.

 If you want to take a group tour of the Louvre, you can book spaces on the Louvre's official website.
 You will have the option of taking a tour of the Louvre with an official Louvre tour guide or you can hire your own and reserve a time slot to visit the museum.